Hello Guests of Apex!

 - Contactless check in: Guests can continue to go directly to their accommodations for an easy and contact free arrival experience

-- Apex is placing a 24 hour gap between all new reservations.( Back to back reservations in place already will remian ) Departure time is 10:00am and arrival time is 4:00pm without exception
+- Apex will be firm on Departure time is 10:00am and arrival time is 4:00pm without exception for staff and guest safety

 - Luggage and Package Deliveries: Guests are recommended to limit shipping items to our office to essential items only.
 In the event this is necessary, Apex will coordinate the delivery of items Monday – Friday and limit face-to-face interaction.